pgautoupgrade/docker-pgautoupgrade/README.md

 update the database to the latest PostgreSQL version.

-It then checks that the database files were indeed updated to the newest PostgreSQL release, and output an obvious SUCCESS/FAILURE message for that loop.
+It then checks that the database files were indeed updated to the newest PostgreSQL release, and outputs an obvious SUCCESS/FAILURE message for that loop.

 The test runs in a loop, testing (in sequence) PostgreSQL